entropyxyz/entropy-docs/content/basics/quickstart.md

 ---
 title: "Quickstart"
 description: "Start experimenting with the Entropy network quickly."
 lead: "By the end of this guide, you will have deployed a program onto the Entropy blockchain and be able to interact with it to produce signatures.
-These terms (deploy, program, blockchain, signature) may be a bit foreign to you right now, and that's ok!
+These terms (deploy, program, blockchain, signature) may be somewhat foreign to you right now, and that's ok!
 You don't need to understand everything in order to play around with Entropy."
 weight: 1
 ---